VAN CLEEF & ARPELS

 Diana Vishneva as Aurora in the Sleeping Beauty © Gene Schiavone - American Ballet Theatre i

-His new project will be revealed in 2015, with scenery and costumes by Tony Award-winning designer Richard Hudson, based on the historic work of Léon Bakst for the legendary production of The Sleeping Beauty for Serge Diaghilev’s Ballets Russes in 1921.
+His new project has been revealed in 2015, with scenery and costumes by Tony Award-winning designer Richard Hudson, based on the historic work of Léon Bakst for the legendary production of The Sleeping Beauty for Serge Diaghilev’s Ballets Russes in 1921.

 Alexei Ratmansky, Choreographer

 American Ballet Theatre